SuperOfficeDocs/superoffice-docs/docs/api/search/selection/archive/get-selection-members-provider.md

 [!code-csharp[CS](includes/get-members-selectionprovider.cs?range=19)]

-Here, we have restricted the number of rows selected by giving a `SelectionId` such that the related members would all belong tp the given ID.
+Here, we have restricted the number of rows selected by giving a `SelectionId` such that the related members would all belong to the given ID.

 Once the Rows have been selected with the `GetRows` method exposed in the `Provider` class, we may retrieve the rows that have been selected.
 Below is the output returned by the code segment above.